Bitwarden review — open-source password manager

 Self-hosting

 Bitwarden’s server code is open-source.
 You can run the full vault on your own server — no data on Bitwarden’s servers.
-The most popular option is Vaultwarden, a lightweight Rust implementation of the Bitwarden API that fits on a Raspberry Pi or small VPS.
+The most common options are the official self-hosted server and Vaultwarden, a lightweight Rust implementation of the Bitwarden API that fits on a Raspberry Pi or small VPS.

-Self-hosting means: you manage the backups, you manage the updates.
-For advanced users the most privacy-friendly option.
+Self-hosting means: you manage the backups, you manage the updates, and some premium features still require a valid licence.
+For advanced users this is the most independent option, but not automatically the simplest.

 Comparison with alternatives